 Even with my situation I was still thrilled to see one of the most beautiful destinations in the world.

 Each year, over 1.1 million people visit the lakes.

-If you’re traveling in a tour like I was you have a greater chance of getting stuck at certain spots with other groups more often.
+If you’re traveling in a tour you have a greater chance of getting stuck at certain spots with other groups.

 But there were plenty of times when we weren’t overwhelmed by other tourists.

-However if you’re exploring the lakes by yourself you should have ample time where you’ll be free from the crowds.
+If you’re exploring the lakes by yourself you should have ample time where you’re free from crowds.